 The Problem with Honey Bees in Buildings

-Having honey bees in buildings may not initially appear to be a problem, however over time the consequences will likely become more evident, and the difficulties in having them removed and therefore cost will increase.
+Initially having honey bees in buildings may not appear to be a problem, over time the consequences will likely become more evident, and the difficulties in having them removed and therefore cost will increase.

-When deciding on the best course of action – to leave the bees or to remove them, one should take into consideration
+When deciding on the best course of action for honey bees in buildings i.e to leave or to remove the honey bees, one should take into consideration the following

 What ever the circumstances of the bees in your property we have a suitable solution and methodology for their removal & relocation.

 The consequences of being stung by a honey bee can be just as bad as those of a wasp sting, and the temperament of a honey bee colony can change from being uninterested to persistently nasty at any time there is a change in the Queen.

 Weather can have an adverse effect on a bee colonies temperament, causing them to be a lot touchier than they may normally be, so increasing the risk of being stung, this is especially relevant to businesses with Honey Bees in Buildings.